36 Hours in Lisbon: Belem, Baixa and Chiado

 Anyway, after the dining, we stroll along the city, just to enjoy Lisbon city center night activities.
 Lisbon at night is pleasant, quite a number of people is queuing at D. Maria II National Theater and also in front of Hard Rock Cafe.
 The street is vibrant and we feel in sudden to sit in one of the cafes in the area of Figueira Square.
 One thing that bit annoying though, we keep stopping by some people offering us drugs.
 They are not rude though but it’s a bit weird to offer such thing openly (and also loud!).

 Second day: Baixa and Chiado

 We are lucky on the second day, the weather is nice, blue sky with sunshine.
-It feels like 18 degree, while it is in February!
-Overall, I enjoy the 36 hours in Lisbon, and it ends up nicely with long walk through Lisbon’s alluring parks and monuments with sunny day.
+It feels like 18 degrees, while it is in February!
+Overall, I enjoy the 36 hours in Lisbon, and it ends up nicely with a long walk through Lisbon’s alluring parks and monuments with a sunny day.